cs100/template-lab-02-git-flow/README.md

 Make sure the partner that didn't add the files does a `git pull` so that everyone is up-to-date going into the next section.

 > Note: you will be ased to authentciate every push you make to GitHub with your password.
 If you woud like to avoid this you can use the git credential cache to temporarily store your password.
 With this system you set a timeout (we recommend 1 hours = 3600) and only need to re-enter your password after the timeout period has elapsed.
-You can see [an example of how to enable the git credential cache here](https://git-scm.com/docs/git-credential-cache#_examples)
+You can see [an example of how to enable the git credential cache here](https://git-scm.com/docs/git-credential-cache#_examples).

+> Advanced tip: An alternative way to avoid entering your github password is to use [ssh keys](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+Once set up, they allow you to issue git commands to github without *ever* entering your password.

 ## The Importance of Effective Branching